Are AI stock predictions accurate? An honest answer

 The correction: what we got wrong, and fixed

 An earlier headline claimed 97% CI90 accuracy on our TOP-20 backtest.
-That figure turned out to be a single curated snapshot that was not reproducible from the committed backtest artifact — we retracted it in #907.
-Re-running the model honestly on the same committed artifact showed real overconfidence: raw coverage of roughly 74.7% (3-month), 93.3% (6-month), and 80.8% (1-year) against a 90% target — two of three horizons were meaningfully below where a well-calibrated model should sit.
-Rather than quietly loosening the bands to hit the target number, we shipped a horizon-dependent band recalibration (#1088) and published the before/after difference.
+That figure was a single curated snapshot that was not reproducible from the committed backtest artifact — we retracted it.
+Honest re-testing at that time showed real overconfidence: roughly 74.7% (3-month), 93.3% (6-month), and 80.8% (1-year) coverage against a 90% target — two of three horizons meaningfully below where a well-calibrated model should sit.
+Those are historical readings, not the current ones.
+We shipped a horizon-dependent band recalibration rather than quietly loosening the bands, and published the before/after difference.
+On the current committed backtest, measured against the model as served across nine quarterly forecast start dates, coverage ran 78–95% of realized prices at 3 months, 71–92% at 6 months and 86–96% at 1 year — published per start date, never as one average.

 Where the numbers stand now